hoodiecrow/ConsTcl/README.md

 ```

 The `expand-for` procedure expands the `for` macro.
 It returns a `begin`
-construct containing the iterations of the first clause (multiple clauses
+construct containing the iterations of each clause (multiple clauses
-isn't implemented yet).
+weren't implemented, but I brought up my strongest brain cells and they
+did it).

 ```
 proc ::constcl::for-seq {seq env} {